-In financial advisor and radio personality Ric Edelman's book, The Truth About Retirement Plans and IRAs, he describes a monthly lifetime income benefit that was offered to soldiers during the American Revolution.
+Financial advisor and radio personality Ric Edelman's book The Truth About Retirement Plans and IRAs describes a monthly lifetime income benefit that was offered to soldiers during the American Revolution.
 If a soldier survived the war, the Continental Congress would reward them with income for life.
-It was called a pension, and it was offered again by the federal government in the Civil War and every U.S. war since.
+It was called a "pension," and it was offered again by the federal government in the Civil War and every U.S. war since.

 The structure, however, was not new.
-Soldiers who served in Ancient Rome were also guaranteed income after they retired.
-(In fact, one economist believes that a growing army led to underfunded pensions, which led to the fall of Rome.)
-There is also evidence of pensions being offered to public sector workers throughout history.
+Soldiers who served in ancient Rome were also guaranteed income after they retired.
+There is also evidence of pensions being offered to public-sector workers throughout history.

-The first corporate pension in the U.S. was established by the American Express Company in 1875.
-Prior to that, most companies were small or family run businesses.
-The plan applied to workers who had been with the company for 20 years of service, had reached age 60, and had been recommended for retirement by a manager and approved by a committee along with a the board of directors.
-Workers who made it received half of their annual salary in retirement, up to a maximum of $500, according to the Bureau of Labor Statistics.
+The American Express Company established the first corporate pension in the U.S. in 1875.
+Before that, most companies were small or family-run businesses.
+At American Express, the pension plan applied to workers who had been with the company for 20 years, had reached age 60, had been recommended for retirement by a manager, and had been approved by a committee along with the board of directors.
+Workers who met these qualifications received half of their annual salary in retirement, up to a maximum of $500 per year, according to the Bureau of Labor Statistics.

-Labor unions in the 1940s became interested in pension plans and pushed to increase the benefits offered.
-By 1950, nearly 10 million Americans -- or about 25 percent of the private sector workforce -- had a pension.
-Ten years later in 1960, about half of the private sector workforce had one.
+In the 1940s, labor unions became interested in pension plans and pushed to increase the benefits offered.
+By the end of 1950, more than 10 million Americans, or more than 25% of the private-sector workforce, had a pension.
+Ten years later, about half of the private-sector workforce had one.

-This type of guaranteed pension came to be known a defined benefits plan.
-Workers knew exactly how much they would get in retirement, because it was a defined dollar amount or percentage of salary.
-This was something a pre-retiree could plan a life around.
-And workers who wanted to save extra dollars of their own could do so, but private investment accounts were supplemental to pension and Social Security benefits.
+This type of guaranteed pension came to be known as a "defined-benefits plan."
+Workers knew exactly how much they would get in retirement, because it was a defined dollar amount or percentage of their salary.
+This was something that workers could plan a life around.
+Workers who wanted to save additional money of their own could do so, but private investment accounts were supplemental to pension and Social Security benefits.

-Defined benefit plans are very different from what came after: defined contribution plans.
-In defined contribution plans, including 401(k) plans, 403(b) plans, 457 plans and Thrift Savings Plans, the employee makes the bulk of the contributions to the plan and directs the investments within.
-These plans entered the picture in the early 1980s, a tax-deferred gift to highly compensated employees who wanted to shelter more of their paycheck from taxes.
-But as they gained popularity, 401(k)s and other defined contribution options quickly surpassed the defined benefit pension as the plan of choice for large private sector companies.
+These plans entered the picture in the early 1980s, a tax-deferred boon to highly compensated employees who wanted to shelter more of their paycheck from taxes.
+But as they gained popularity, 401(k)s and other defined-contribution options quickly surpassed the defined-benefit pension as the plan of choice for large private-sector companies.